-Access to audio equipment will be required (e.g. CD players, amplification devices).
+Access to audio equipment will be required.

-Access to technology equipment for the viewing of recorded dance works will be required (e.g. DVDs, YouTube, videos).
+Access to technology equipment for the viewing of recorded dance works will be required (e.g. YouTube).

-Some learners may choose to use personal sound/music devices in practical activities (e.g. iPods, MP3 players, iPhones).
+Some learners may choose to use personal sound/music devices in practical activities (e.g. MP3 players, phones).